vishnudas08/Digit-Recognition-using-CNN/README.md

 Automated data cleaning with OpenCV removed corrupted or empty images from the dataset.

 Real-time image prediction feature allows testing on external images for both projects.

+#Conclusion

+These projects demonstrate the power of CNNs in image classification tasks.
+Despite challenges such as dataset noise and class imbalance, the models achieved strong accuracy and reliability.
+The workflow from data preprocessing to real-time prediction shows practical applicability in computer vision problems.

+#Future Work

+Explore more complex CNN architectures and experiment with transfer learning for improved performance.

+Conduct fine-grained analysis of misclassified samples to improve model accuracy.

+Integrate models into a web or mobile application for real-world deployment.

+Extend the pipeline to classify multiple image categories beyond binary or 10-class classification.